He Never Saw It Coming

 Over the next few weeks, Daphne let Harry always pick where they would go.
 This was usually on the weekends when they had time off.
 Sometimes one or the other would have work but for the most part they spent a lot of time together each weekend.
 Harry always picked something to do in the Muggle world.
 She would tag along and see how he responded to different stimuli.
 They steadily became closer as friends and for the most part, she thought Harry behaved fairly normal.

-She realized at this point that she had completely fallen for Harry and she was fairly certain he had fallen for her as well.
+She realized at this point that she had completely fallen for Harry and she was fairly certain he had fallen for her too.
 They were both holding off doing anything about it though.
 Daphne was concerned with completing the job in helping Harry learn how to enjoy life more.
 She realized there was more to it than Harry just needing to fall in love.
 On the other hand, Harry wasn’t sure how she felt about him and figured she was only interested in being a friend and finishing what she started.

 All the time they were together, Daphne would talk to Harry about his fame and how he dealt with his fans, giving him suggestions.
 She found out that as long as he was in public in his auror uniform, then he rarely got bothered.
 After further questioning him, it was established that when Harry started as an Auror he was teamed up with a more experienced one.
 During their foray into Diagon Alley the first time in uniform, Harry was set upon by his adoring fans, just like always.